 There is no standard treatment for Parkinson’s disease at this time.
 Treatment and results change from patient to patient based on their symptoms.
 Treatment often includes medication and sometimes surgical therapy.
 Treatment can also include lifestyle modification.
 Exercise and rest are both important tools in both the treatment and prevention of the disease.
 (10, 11)

 Conventional Methods for Treatment of Parkinson’s (10, 12, 13):

 - Symptomatic treatments: Pharmaceuticals, including levodopa, Inosine, and Carbidopa focus on treating symptoms of Parkinson’s.

 - Neuroprotective treatments: Surgeries such as Deep Brain Stimulations (DBS) and tissues removal are forms of neuroprotective treatment

 - Cure-based strategies: Certain treatment methods, specifically on different methods and uses of DBS are still being investigated for their impact on Parkinson’s.

 Adding nutrition-dense, fresh, organic whole foods, such as greens, vegetables, fruits and more can be beneficial for people with Parkinson’s.

-- High fiber foods: Foods rich in fiber can help with bowel functions that can be a problem for those with Parkinson’s.
+- High-fiber foods: Foods rich in fiber can help with bowel functions which can be a problem for those with Parkinson’s.